Exercise: That's Done

 In this exercise, your task is to implement this program using React.

-The list should be denoted via a separate component (you can name it whatever you want to but the name should obviously be meaningful), and even the list item should be denoted via a separate component.
+The list should be denoted via a separate component (you can name it whatever you want to but the name should obviously be meaningful), and even a list item should be denoted via a separate component.

 • The strikethrough effect should be given using the <s> HTML element, not using any CSS styles.